||[Feb. 18th, 2006|12:47 pm]

 I was surprised to find EW2 already there.
 His dark blue coveralls and very dark brown-skin blended into the pitch black such that I did not see him at first.
 He had already manned the sound powered telephone and activated the launcher.
 EW2 had never attended any of our drills.
 I had only one question: "Are you qualified?"

-CTA2, whose battle station was at the mid-ship SRBOC launcher, was the sole CT’s to man up, and he was already injured.
+"I qualified last deployment, IS1" he answered.
+That would do, and I was glad he had mustered.
+CTA2, whose battle station was at the mid-ship SRBOC launcher, was the sole CT to man up, and he was already injured.
 CTA2 had been below decks when General Quarters had sounded.
-Two herds of Radiomen had panicked, stampeded down the wrong passageway, and flattening CTA2, twice, in the process.
+Two herds of Radiomen had panicked, stampeded down the wrong passageway, and flattening CTA2, twice.
 The whole reason for the well-drilled "up and forward on the starboard, down and aft on the port" standing orders was to avoid pandemonium and injury such as this.

 I was the senior man present at the launchers.
 Woefully undermanned, I decided to leave CTA2 at the mid-ship SRBOCs in case EW2 and I were hurt or killed.
 Exocet missiles target superstructures - our exact position.
 It made sense to keep the injured man out of the way, as we were likely to be busy.
 If EW2 and I were driven back, or more CT’s arrived, the mid-ship position would already be activated and partially manned.